little-tesla/DiscoRedTRX/README.md

 Therefore follow the instructions below to install and update the base image from Pavel.
 Actually one needs only sdr-transceiver-emb.c to be copied to the RedPitaya and compile the application as described below.

 Currently the code running on the STM32 is untouched and has some bugs:
- * Popcorn sound during reception depending on selected FFT type.
-This is probably a problem caused by the larg FFT calculation on the RedPitaya.
  * Graphical glitches
  * Many compilation varnings

+RedPitaya known bugs:
+ * Popcorn sound during reception depending on selected FFT type.
+This is probably a problem caused by the large FFT calculation on the RedPitaya ARM.

 # Installation